hxu-hms/jekyll-tutorial/docs/beforestart/before-start.md

 permalink: /before-start/
 ---

-This section will guild you through a few items of note to sort out _before_ you start building your website.
+This page will guild you through a few items of note to sort out _before_ you start building your website.
 It will include:
-* Data Management
-* Protocol Documentation
-* Setting up GitHub account and obtaining permission to post as a LSP member

 <details open markdown="block">
   <summary>